Gothic-Modding-Community/gmc/docs/zengin/anims/MDS.md

 !!! hint "Don't forget to use the search"
-    If you search this file for `t_Yes`, you will get a example of the first type of animation - "standalone"
+    If you search this file for `t_Yes`, you will get an example of the first type of animation - "standalone"

     To play the animation in game you use this console command `play ani t_yes`.